Skip navigation

 Off Campus Office based work

-1. For staff completing short term work away from campus utilising a laptop or an off campus computer workstation they should be provided with or directed to the Injury Prevention Information sheets Laptops and Mobile Devices, and Setting up your Computer Workstation as well as the Workstation – Self Assessment Checklist.
+1. For staff completing short term work away from campus utilising a laptop or an off campus computer workstation they are provided with or directed to the Injury Prevention Information sheets Laptops and Mobile Devices, and Setting up your Computer Workstation as well as the Workstation – Self Assessment Checklist.

 Travel